psf-compute/Corresponding_Conditional_Buddy/README.md

 </br>
 <h5>Logical Truth</h5>
 </br>
 A statement is a logical truth whenever it's impossible to be false.
+On a truth table, the statement has true in every row.
 </br>
 <h5>Corresponding Conditionals</h5>
 </br>